• Skip to primary navigation

 Notes

-Recipe will yield one 9-inch pie.
+This recipe will yield one 9-inch pie.

-A serving size is 1/8 of the pie.
+A serving size is ⅛ of the pie.

-• Use cold butter when making the crust, this is a must.
+• Use cold butter when making the crust.
+This is a must.

 Can I still make the crust without a food processor?
 Yes, here is how…